sranins/BusinessApplication-ReleaseNotes/template.md

 [!include[banner](includes/banner.md)]

-Define your new feature, and then give an elevator pitch of the business value for it.
+Describe your new feature, and then give an elevator pitch of the business value for it.
 Include high-value features that light up something exciting for our customers.
 This should be features that a customer needs to plan for...definitely larger than a hotfix or bug fix.
 This is information that you would previously have included in the roadmap.

 ## Business value
-Why would you want to use this feature.
+Why would you want to use this feature, and what are the top capabilities and tasks you would perform with it.

 ### Who uses this feature
 Indicate persona:  end users, admins, customizers, citizen developers, developers, business analysts